tailrecursion/hlisp-starter/README.md

   domains.
 This could be setting the `id` attribute of an element, or it could be a more complicated selector-based mechanism.

-  **Goal:** Unified execution environment and namespace with lexical scope for all entities.
+  **Goal:** Unified evaluation environment and namespace with lexical scope for all entities.

 * **Callback based event handling.**